wollschlager/geometry-of-refusal/README.md

 ## Configuration (.env)

 This project uses a `.env` file in the root directory to manage configuration settings.
 You should take a look at this file and change the parameters to suit your needs.
+For reference, you can have a look at the .env_example file

 ## Usage